-The last behaviour is the kill: Lions often suffocate their prey by biting and closing the windpipe or use “the kiss of death” where the lion bites the muzzle of the prey so the animal cannot breathe.
+The last behaviour is the kill: Lions often suffocate their prey by biting and closing the windpipe or using “the kiss of death” where the lion bites the muzzle of the prey so the animal cannot breathe.

-This series of behaviour is the core of cat’s hunting behaviour.
+This series of behaviour is the core of a cat’s hunting behaviour.
 However, under some circumstances, there is a key factor in the hunting behaviour that lies on the part of the prey, which is fleeing.
 Depending on the situation, the predator needs the prey to flee, before the hunting instincts – chase and kill – are evoked.

 A full explanation to the “odd couple” is unlikely to ever be revealed, as scientists should need more information on the history of the lioness and the young oryx, although it is known that Kamunyak had adopted 5 oryxes before!
-Nevertheless, a partial explanation to the phenomenon could be that the oryx calf never fled the lioness.
+Nevertheless, a partial explanation for the phenomenon could be that the oryx calf never fled the lioness.
 Thus her hunting behaviour was never initialised.

 The explanation, on behalf of the oryx, is to be found in the behavioural patterns of the species.
 The oryx is a social herbivore in some places in East Africa living in herds of up to 200 individuals.